 There is no marketing silver bullet – no single best way to market every business.
 Hopefully, this will not be the most surprising thing you hear today.
 Marketing is, after all, a multi-faceted discipline supporting a highly diverse number of enterprises.
 What works well for one may not be as effective for another.

-But despite this lack of a single best marketing approach, there exist two leading indicators that are strongly predict marketing success, pretty much regardless of what industry or sector you are in.
+But despite this lack of a single best marketing approach, there exist two leading indicators that strongly predict marketing success, pretty much regardless of what industry or sector you are in.
 (I should add the caveat that I am assuming that you are marketing a good product.
 What follows won’t miraculously turn a crappy product into a market leader).

 These two elements are not necessarily things you can ‘do’.
 They are not specific methods, tactical initiatives or particular actions.
 They are best thought of as interim goals or strategic objectives.
 Measurable outcomes you can build marketing activities around to achieve increased sales.
 So who is the ‘dynamic duo’ of marketing success?

 They are simply, and possibly disappointingly, this: the mental and physical availability of your product, to your target audience.
 Which, I agree, is as close to the dictionary definition of ‘no shit’ as you are likely to find.
 That fact that you need to make sure your target audience is aware of your product and finds it easy to purchase it should not be an eye-opening revelation.

 Thing is, it really doesn’t seem to be that obvious, at least in my experience.
 Many businesses focus on their primary objective of increasing sales and adding new customers without giving sufficient consideration as to what might ultimately drive that outcome in the long term.